sharepointoscar/cars-rest-api/README.md

 ## Swagger API Documentation
 The sailsjs-swagger and swagger-ui are used to product the REST API documentation accessible via http://localhost:1337/docs which brings up the Swagger UI

+## GraphQL Middleware
+The Cars API also comes with a custom middleware that can serve GraphQL and respond to queries.
+This middleware is found under `config/http.js`  You can disable this via the environment variable `DISABLE_GRAPHQL` and setting that to `false`.
 # Features
 The app comes with various capabilities in terms of deployment.